fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/06_default_arguments.md

 void func6(int a = 0, int b,     int c = 10); // invalid
 ```

-This should be obvious as you can ommit only the rightmost arguments.
+This should be obvious as when you are calling a function only the rightmost arguments can be ommited.

 ## more complex rules